The RIoT Engine and the RIoT Explorer- a perfect combination

-The RiOT Engine has five major functionalities and has a flexible architecture to allow deployment in almost any industry across multiple type of data streams.
-The Engine is set-up and configured by the Explorer tool and that configuration is down-loaded into the the RiOT engine to run and perform it's programmed allocated functions and tasks.
+The RIoT Engine has five major functionalities and a flexible architecture to allow deployment in almost any industry across multiple types of data streams.
+The Engine is set-up and configured by the Explorer tool and that configuration is down-loaded into the RIoT engine to run and perform it's programmed allocated functions and tasks.

-JOB 1: The first thing that the engine accomplishes is it programmed to receive data from any computer, device, meter, gauge, PLC or other field device.
+JOB 1: Receive data: The Engine accept data from any computer, device, meter, gauge, PLC or other field device.
 This covers many different protocols like OPC, MODBUS, DNP3, SNMP, BACnet and others.
 Providing the ability to collect data from many disparate devices and across many protocols is valuable and allows organizations freedom in selecting monitoring devices from many different provides and manufacturers.

-JOB 2: Once the data is in the Engine, it can be configured to send this data to other places and systems.
-Weather you are sending it to an ERP system, a database, a legacy SCADA system or even IoT International's Cloud platform Skyview for Analytics and Visualization (as well as alarming)it becomes a data distribution expert.
-The RiOT Engine creates a one to many relationship sending the data to ALL of the places it needs to go and not becoming siloed or static.
+JOB 2: Send Data: Once the data is in the Engine, it can be configured to send this data to other places and systems.
+Weather you are sending it to an ERP system, a database, a legacy SCADA system or even IoT International's Cloud platform SkyView for Analytics and Visualization (as well as alarming)it becomes a data distribution expert.
+The RIoT Engine creates a one to many relationship sending the data to ALL of the places it needs to go and not becoming siloed or static.

-JOB 3: Edge Computing, Analytics, and Controls are the differentiation of any IoT middleware system.
-Out RiOT engine has built in C# tools for data computations, machine controls, analytics, and data normalization.
-This powerful tool provides organizations unlimited flexibility and is one of the most important tools available in the RiOT software suite.
+JOB 3: Edge Computing: Analytics, and Controls are the differentiation of any IoT middleware system.
+Our RIoT engine has built in C# tools for data computations, machine controls, analytics, and data normalization.
+This powerful tool provides organizations unlimited flexibility and is one of the most important tools available in the RIoT software suite.
 Powerful controls as well as analytics can deliver data to your systems already in the formats and with the proper computations already complete.
 With over 2 million C# developers available to industry we are excited to see how organizations utilize these tools to solve business problems like predictive maintenance and suggestive actions.